Software-Engineering-Wildcats/Scholarship_GUI/JavaFxProject/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the frontend prototype of the UASAMS.

-## Folder Structure
+## VSCode Structure

 The workspace contains two folders by default, where: